samcottle/freecodecamp/notes/backend.md

 #### Dependency versioning

-Packages use semantic versioning, with the version format: `"package": "MAJOR.MINOR.PATCH"`. **MAJOR** versions increment when changes are made that cause API incompatibilities. **MINOR** are for when functionality is added in a backwards-compatible manner. **PATCH**es are generally for bugfixes.
+Packages use semantic versioning, with the version format: `"package": "MAJOR.MINOR.PATCH"`. **MAJOR** versions increment when changes are made that cause API incompatibilities. **MINOR** are for when functionality is added in a backwards-compatible manner.
+A **PATCH** is generally for bugfixes.

 You would often want to allow an NPM dependency to update to the latest **PATCH** version (i.e. bugfixes).
 You can do this by using a `~` character before the version number.
 For example, to allow for any 1.3.x version of `package` you would use: